pmdevita/nextcord-ormar/Readme.md

 - `migrate` and `upgrade` automatically apply to all Cogs/Apps if no app is specified

-- Each application is named after it's respective cog's name.
+- Each application is named after its respective cog's name.